atriamadeus/dummyProject/tuto_3-sonar.md

 9- Let's now try to fix one of these issues.

-For example, we will handle thew sonar violation "Standard ouputs should not be used directly to log anything".
+For example, we will handle the sonar violation "Standard ouputs should not be used directly to log anything".

 For that, we will need to update the ```build.gradle``` with a new dependency ```'org.slf4j:slf4j-api:1.7.12'```